Frederick Seymour: Final Economic Struggles in British Columbia

+Death

-On 10 June 1869, Seymour died from typhoid asthenia on board HMS Sparrowhawk near the north coast of British Columbia.
-Seymour's body was transported to Victoria, British Columbia's chosen capital.
-After Seymour's death the colonial office was quick to find a replacement for him News of his death reached the Government House by the early hours of the morning on June 14, before noon that same day the Colonial Secretary, Lieutenant Philip James Hankin, R.N. had become the temporary administrator of the United Colonies.
-The Executive Council met and swore in Hankin with the customary oath of allegiance and oath of office, after the meeting a telegram was sent to the Secretary of State, informing them of the death.
+On 10 June 1869, Seymour died from typhoid asthenia on board HMS Sparrowhawk near the north coast of British Columbia, and his body was transported to Victoria, the unified British Columbia's new capital.
+News of his death reached Government House by the early hours of the morning on 14 June, and before noon the Colonial Secretary, Lieutenant Philip James Hankin R. N., had become a temporary administrator of the United Colonies.
+The Executive Council swore in Hankin with the customary oath of allegiance and oath of office, after which a telegram was sent to the Secretary of State in London to inform them of Seymour's death.

-The wire was received at Charing Cross Station on June 15, and at four o'clock in the afternoon on the same day the Colonial Office responded to Hankin replying that Anthony Musgrave was to be appointed the new Governor of British Columbia, which was to be released to the public immediately.
-Less than twenty-four hours after the news of Seymour's death had reached the capital, he had almost been forgotten, and a new Governor appointed, on the way from Newfoundland.
-Musgrave requested to visit England first in order to consult on information of public affairs, but the colonial office did not see that in his best interest and stated that he should come to British Columbia at once.
-Musgrave unlike Seymour was a pro-confederation governor, who advocated bringing Newfoundland into confederation with Canada and was looking for a quick transition into another governorship.
+The telegram was received on June 15, and at four o'clock that afternoon the Colonial Office replied to Hankin that Anthony Musgrave was to be appointed and announced as the new Governor of British Columbia.
+Musgrave was appointed, whilst on the way from Newfoundland.
+He requested to visit England first to receive a detailed brief for his new office, but the Colonial Office refused and ordered him to British Columbia at once.
+Musgrave, unlike Seymour, was a pro-confederation governor, and also advocated the confederation of Newfoundland.

-His widow, Florence Maria Seymour, lived in London, where she died in November 1902.
+Seymour's widow subsequently lived in London, where she died in November 1902.